ajinkyasaswade09/UserAppMultiModuleArchitecture/README.md

-# TestApp – Users Directory
+# UserApp – Users Directory

 A small multi-module Android application that fetches a list of users from a sample REST endpoint and shows a detail screen for each user.
 Built to demonstrate a clean, layered,